 2. Both ears will be notched for the surgery to be free.
 For those declining ear-notching, a fee of $15 will be charged per cat prior to surgery.

-3. All cats must arrive at our shelter on Sunday and/or Monday, September 22nd and/or 23rd, between 8:00 and 1:00 for Tuesday surgery.
+3. All cats must arrive at our shelter on Sundays and/or Mondays between 8:00 and 1:00 for each Tuesday surgery.

 4. All pregnant females, or those in heat (estrus), are encouraged to be spayed.

 5. FOP will loan traps for capture for the surgery.
 If more than one feline enters a trap together, FOP will separate the felines after arrival at our shelter.
 Never open a trap door! "

 6. Tames can arrive in pet carriers and FOP will loan you a carrier, if needed.
 Do not put bedding in pet carriers, but use "wee wee" or kennel pads provided by FOP.
 Do not put anything of value inside carriers or traps because it will not be returned to you.

 7. Once at our shelter, all felines arriving in pet carriers will be converted to humane traps unless the cat is a completely tame house cat, uses a litter box, and can be easily handled and confined.